Eventually Constant and stagnating functions in non-Lindel\"of spaces: Introduction

-This note contains our musings about the interplays these eight notions have with each other and other topological properties in various classes of spaces.
-It is organized in sections of variable length whose titles hint to their contents.
+This note contains our musings about the interplays these twelve notions have with each other and other topological properties in various classes of spaces.
+It is organized in sections of variable lengths whose titles hint to their contents.
 We were driven by pure curiosity and the pleasure of wandering in this landscape\footnote{We believe that it is important for the reader to keep that in mind.
 Despite the length of this paper, we have a leisurely approach and do not claim any grand result.}.
 In some cases we have tried to obtain quite general results (for instance in sections \ref{sec:interplays}--\ref{sec:isocompact}), while in others we have concentrated our efforts on particular classes of spaces, such as set-theoretic trees (the entire section \ref{sec:Suslin}) and non-metrizable manifolds (all of sections \ref{sec:lackretr}--\ref{sec:SscwH} and some of section \ref{sec:BRL}).
-As such, this note is more akin to a little stroll in the garden, with rusty old tools in hands, peeking below scattered rocks and looking for strange insects; than to securing the foundations for a (future) twenty storeys tower.
-We do not know if our results will seem appealing to other researchers who tend to enjoy the scenery differently from us, but we hope that the reader's mood is bucolic enough to at least enjoy some of them.
-The sections are somewhat independent, although the later ones tend to refer to the previous ones (what a surprise).
-Section \ref{sec:interplays} contains basic results used pervasively, and section \ref{sec:tables} contains tables which briefly summarize the properties of the strange insects we encountered.\\
+As such, this note is more akin to a little stroll in the garden -- rusty old tools in hands, peeking below scattered rocks and looking for strange insects -- than to securing the foundations for a (future) twenty storeys tower.
+Some of our results are (more or less elaborate) restatements of other researchers work put in our context, and we shall also re-encounter many classical examples of general topology.
+It is quite possible that effective shortcuts escaped us while we were meandering.\footnote{Since our methods are mainly elementary, it is also possible that some of our results already appeared in the litterature, disguised in different terminology.} We do not know if our results will seem appealing to other researchers who tend to enjoy the scenery differently from us, but we hope that the reader's mood is bucolic enough to at least enjoy some of them.
+The sections are somewhat independent, although the later ones tend to refer to the previous ones (big surprise).
+There are three exceptions: Section \ref{sec:interplays}, which contains basic results used pervasively, Section \ref{sec:tables}, which contains tables that briefly summarize the properties of the strange insects we shall encounter, and Section \ref{sec:questions} where we compile the questions that appear along the text and ask other ones about the relashionships between our properties and recent generalizations of Lindel\"ofness and compactness involving cellular families.